yoonjohn/de-schema-wizard/README.md

 * PDF (application/pdf)
 * ZIP (application/zip)

 If Schema Wizard finds a content type that could contain other content types (e.g. a zip of CSV's or a PDF containing XML), it will recursively extract embedded content until it finds numeric or string fields.
-It will extract any type of object or list that it finds until it can portray it as one of these data types.
+For more information on Schema Wizard's parsing strategy, see [Parsing Details](docs/readme-ext/detailed.md).

 Binary fields are not currently supported.
 See [Known Issues](docs/readme-ext/known-issues.md).